-Galleon completed four phases of diamond drilling from June 26, 2020 to April 9, 2021 at the West Cache Property.
+Galleon Gold completed four phases of diamond drilling from June 26, 2020 to April 9, 2021 at the West Cache Property.
 A total of 46,380 m was drilled in 213 holes, in the favourable Bristol Porphyry Unit and Porcupine Assemblage metasedimentary rocks.
 Of the 213 holes drilled, 209 were NQ size exploration holes and four were HQ size metallurgical sampling holes.
+In 2022 the Company completed 3,527 meters in 8 drill holes.